 However, thanks to ultra-efficient-neuromorphic architectures, advanced deep learning and other pattern-matching algorithms the machines will evolve and start functioning more like us, humans.

-Soon, they will “consciously” interact with the digital mesh; the Internet of Things (IoT) endpoints, autonomous cars, wearables, smart homes, connected objects, and even human beings.
+Soon, they will “consciously” interact with the digital mesh; connected endpoints, autonomous cars, wearables, smart homes, connected objects, and even human beings.

 Past the apocalyptic prophecies and “end-of-the-world” scenarios, the AI’s primary role is to blend the physical world with the digital realm, feeding on an informational ocean served by multiple sources; apps, devices, transactions, services, all joined in a flexible architecture which extends across the world.